top of page

 When you book through me, you gain a personal advocate who:

-• Compares promotions and monitors prices after you book, so you never miss added value
+• Reviews promotions carefully and monitors pricing after you book so you never miss added value

-• Coordinates your air, hotels, transfers, and insurance so every leg of the trip feels seamless
+• Coordinates air, hotels, transfers, and insurance so each part of the trip feels seamless

-• Offers insider guidance on timing, packing, and bloom forecasts that only comes from working closely with these itineraries and cruise lines
+• Provides insider guidance on timing, packing, and logistics that comes from working closely with these itineraries week after week

-Most of my clients say they save hours of research and often hundreds of dollars in extras simply by letting me handle the details that are already built into the cruise price.
-My goal is for you to feel cared for from the first email to the day you step on board.
+Most of my clients tell me they save hours of research and often hundreds of dollars in overlooked extras simply by having someone manage the details already built into the cruise price.
+My goal is for you to feel fully cared for from the first email to the day you return home from a memorable river cruise experience.
+It would truly be my honor to support your travel.

 I'd love to talk, so let's take the next step!